Lesson Plan - Get It!

 Grover Cleveland was president twice, but there was another president (Benjamin Harrison) who served between his two terms.
 Check out the Elephango lessons in the right-hand sidebar about President Cleveland's first term (Related Lessons) and President Harrison's term (Additional Resources).

-In the Got It? section, we will explore the other contributions president Cleveland made to the U.S. in his second term, as the 24th president.
+In the Got It? section, explore the other contributions president Cleveland made to the U.S. in his second term as the 24th president.